-Council adopt the ordinance.
+Council place the ordinance on first reading.

 SUMMARY

 The proposed ordinance amending Chapter 9.20 and adopting the 2018 Graffiti Abatement Costs and Expenses Matrix bring the City's graffiti remediation cost recovery program into compliance with state law to facilitate further cost recovery through restitution in juvenile proceedings involving graffiti defacement.